bsmith89/strain-corr/doc/manuscript/manuscript.md

 In particular, we find our
-approach upholds this specificity---even at low depths---more effectively than existing methods and that performance was fairly stable for strains with ≥ 5 samples, or when the sample with the maximum depth was at ≥ 1x (Supplementary Figures S1).
+approach upholds this specificity---even at low depths---more effectively than existing methods and that performance was fairly stable for strains with ≥ 5 samples, or when at least one sample had depth ≥ 1x (Supplementary Figures S1).

-In real-world applications—where ground-truth gene content is not known a priori—it is beneficial to understand the confidence of StrainPGC estimates.
+In real-world applications---where ground-truth gene content is not known a priori---it is beneficial to understand the confidence of StrainPGC estimates.
 We, therefore, calculated two scores to serve as proxies for accuracy and compared these to the performance we measured on the hCom2 datasets.
 First, we hypothesize that the fraction of